plewis/plewis.github.io/applets/biston-late.md

 Can you find a single value of <em>s</em> that matches the points, which measure the frequency of the melanic form each year in a single place ([West Kirby, near Liverpool, England](https://goo.gl/maps/h9QniAYgzRr)).
 You may find that allowing the selection coefficient to change in 1976 helps in fitting the model to the empirical measurements.

+{% comment %}
+Why does 1976 seem important?
+Does this sentence from the [Wikipedia article on Liverpool](https://en.wikipedia.org/wiki/Liverpool#20th_century) provide a clue?
+> From the mid-1970s onwards, Liverpool's docks and traditional manufacturing industries declined due to restructuring of shipping and heavy industry...
+{% endcomment %}

-Does the best fitting model assume a constant selection coefficient, increasing selection against the melanic form, or decreasing selection against the melanic form?
+Does the best fitting model assume a
+* constant selection coefficient,
+* increasing selection against the melanic form, or
+* decreasing selection against the melanic form?

+---

 <div id="ctrl"></div>
 <div id="plot"></div>
 <script type="text/javascript">
-    // The MIT License (MIT)
-    //
-    // Copyright (c) 2018 Paul O. Lewis
-    //
-    // Permission is hereby granted, free of charge, to any person obtaining a copy
-    // of this software and associated documentation files (the “Software”), to deal
-    // in the Software without restriction, including without limitation the rights
-    // to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-    // copies of the Software, and to permit persons to whom the Software is
-    // furnished to do so, subject to the following conditions:
-    //
-    // The above copyright notice and this permission notice shall be included in all
-    // copies or substantial portions of the Software.
-    //
-    // THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-    // IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-    // FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-    // AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-    // LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-    // OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-    // SOFTWARE.
-    //
     // written by Paul O. Lewis 22-Mar-2019

     // Data from Clarke, Cyril A., Bruce Grant, Frieda M. M. Clarke, and